XanGo: Pericarp xanthones and potential health effects

-The American Cancer Society profile of mangosteen juice states there is no reliable evidence that mangosteen juice, purée, or bark is effective as a cancer treatment in humans.
-As of April 2013, it also states that the mangosteen "fruit has been shown to be rich in anti-oxidants.
+The American Cancer Society profile of mangosteen juice stated there was no reliable evidence that mangosteen juice, purée, or bark is effective as a cancer treatment in humans.
+As of April 2013, it also stated that the mangosteen "fruit has been shown to be rich in antioxidants.
 Very early laboratory studies suggest it may have promise as a topical treatment for acne.
 Early small laboratory and animal studies suggest that further research should be done to determine whether it can help to prevent cancer in humans."

-Pericarp xanthones remain under preliminary research to define their potential properties, which may include antioxidant and chemopreventive effects.
-In 2007, the Mayo Clinic stated there was laboratory evidence that mangosteen xanthones had anti-inflammatory activity, but there was no evidence demonstrating such anti-inflammatory effects in humans.
-The Mayo Clinic has since confirmed there is still no conclusive evidence of effectiveness.

-In 2009, XanGo scientific adviser, David Morton, participated in a four-part debate on the asserted claims of mangosteen health benefits.
+In 2009, XanGo scientific adviser, David Morton, participated in a four-part debate on the disputed claims of mangosteen health benefits.

 U.S. FDA warning

 On September 20, 2006, the United States Food and Drug Administration issued a warning letter to Xango LLC International in response to the company's promotion of Xango juice as an aid to treat and/or cure various diseases.
 The agency's letter warned that Xango juice had not been properly tested for safety and efficacy, and as a proposed new drug, it could not be legally sold in the U.S. without prior approval of the FDA.
 Xango was warned that it could face enforcement action including seizure and/or injunction of products or suspension of business.
 Under FDA drug labeling rules, Xango, as manufacturer, is responsible for satisfying scientific criteria to make health claims on its product labels and all marketing materials.
 As of September 2008, the case remained open.